 why stochastic gradient descent (SGD) may outperform batch gradient (qualitative explanation, time to minimize the empirical error), overview of noise reduction and second order methods, mini-batch methods.
 Section 4.3 of Goodfellow et al, Sections 3.2, 3.3, introduction to Section 4 of Bottou et al.

-Third lesson (Tareq Si Salem, February 2, online): convergence results (expected decrease after one iteration), definition of strongly convexity, convergence results of stochastic gradient methods for strongly convex functions (both constant and decreasing learning rates).
+Third lesson (Giovanni Neglia, January 25): convergence results (expected decrease after one iteration), definition of strongly convexity.
 Sections 4.1 and 4.2 of Bottou et al.

-Fourth lesson (Giovanni Neglia, February 9, online): the role of the condition number, trade-offs of mini-batch, convergence results of stochastic gradient methods for non-convex functions, noise reduction methods (dynamic sample size, gradient aggregation, iterate averaging), overview of second-order methods.
-Sections 4.2, 4.3, 4.5, 6 of Bottou et al.
+Fifth lesson (Othmane Marfoq, February 8): convergence results of stochastic gradient methods for non-convex functions (with both constant and decreasing learning rates), noise reduction methods (dynamic sample size, gradient aggregation).
+Section 4.3, 5.1, 5.2, and 5.3 of Bottou et al.

 During these practical sessions students will have the opportunity to train ML models in a distributed way on Inria scientific cluster.

-Sessions are organized by Chuan Xu and Othmane Marfoq.
+Sessions are organized by Othmane Marfoq and Angelo Rodio.